 CT (COMPUTERISED TOMOGRAPHY)SCAN

-CT scan shows detailed pictures of the organ and tissues inside the body.
+The CT scan shows detailed pictures of the organs and tissues inside the body.

 Research study: According to Harvard Medical School over 80 million CT scans are performed each year.